BetaBot2002/dsa-assignments/README.md

 ## Questions

 #### Assignment 1
-1. Find the Maximum Element in an Array
+1. Find the Maximum Element in an Array.
-2. Reverse an Array In-Place
+2. Reverse an Array In-Place.
-3. Find the Intersection of Two Arrays
+3. Find the Intersection of Two Arrays.
-4. Rotate an Array by a Given Number of Positions
+4. Rotate an Array by a Given Number of Positions.
-5. Find the Missing Number in an Array
+5. Find the Missing Number in an Array.

 #### Assignment 2
 6. Write a function to remove duplicates from a sorted array.